HOW TO TRAVEL TO COSTA RICA DURING THE PANDEMIC (updated Oct 25th 2020)

 SOME NOTES ON INSURANCE ISSUES

 This insurance needs to cover medical expenses for Covid-19 as well as accommodation in the event of illness.
-This insurance can be obtained from 2 local companies - INS (the Costa Rican national insurance company) - they can provide a quote here: INS QUOTE.
-INS insurance can be acquired online here: BUY INS HERE
+This insurance can be obtained from 2 local companies - INS (the Costa Rican national insurance company).
+INS insurance can be acquired online here: INS HERE .
+If you want to speak to an English speaking INS agent you can whatapp Juan Carlos Calero at ARCR (residents association) +506-8338-1297 or email Juan Carlos directly for a quote firstname.lastname@example.org

 The costs of this insurance vary from about $9/day to $25/day depending on duration of trip, your age etc.

-If you do not buy the insurance from the approved Costa Rican companies above, on arrival in Costa Rica you must have a document from your insurance company confirming the amounts covered (medical expenses and quarantine) and validity of the insurance for travel dates, with a document in English or Spanish.
+If you do not buy the insurance from the approved Costa Rican companies above, on arrival in Costa Rica you must have a document from your insurance company confirming the amounts covered (medical expenses and quarantine) and validity of the insurance for travel dates as well as specific Covid-19 coverage, with a document in English or Spanish.
 When entering, this document can be verified and approved by the ICT (the Costa Rican tourism office) at the airport.

 For the moment and to avoid complications and bureaucracy issues on arrival I'd recommend using the government run INS only as it is insurance understood by all agencies in Costa Rica.
 It will be no fun at all to be arguing with stifling bureacrats after a day of travel.